hyprnz/induxion-testing/src/partBRefactoring/step2/README.md

 # Test what you change

-## Step two
+## Step 2

+Let's start by splitting out the calculation of `countsForFirstWeek` (line 25 in step 1 code).
+Refactor this code by extracting a new function - you can use the IDE to help.

-Try introducing a DateTime.ts file with the new pure function.
+Introduce a DateTime.ts file with the new pure function.
 Create a DateTime.micro.ts file for micro tests.
 Hint - you can copy the structure from the LegacyCalculator.micro.ts.

 All tests will be automatically picked up when you run: